School of Continuing and Professional Studies > Faculty & Staff > Faculty Directory > Donald L. Opitz

 Opitz's ongoing research in the history of science focuses on women and gender in science and science in Victorian culture.
 He is an editor of two books and author of more than 40 essays, including refereed journal articles, book chapters, and encyclopedia entries.
-He is assistant editor of “Endeavour,” a leading journal in the history and philosophy of science, and a volume co-editor of the John Tyndall Correspondence Project.
+He is editor-in-chief of “Endeavour,” a leading journal in the history and philosophy of science, and a volume co-editor of the John Tyndall Correspondence Project.
 He has won several grants and fellowships in support of his research from a range of funders including the National Science Foundation.
-Professionally active, he has served on committees of the History of Science Society and currently serves as secretary of the Commission on Women and Gender Studies of the International Union for History and Philosophy of Science and Technology.
+Professionally active, he has served on committees of the History of Science Society and currently serves as vice-president of the Commission on Women and Gender Studies of the International Union for History and Philosophy of Science and Technology.

 Among his downtime activities, he especially enjoys running, gardening and playing the French horn.

 Recent Awards and Grants

-DePaul Academic Initiatives Pool Grant: “Plant Matters,” 2017

-NSF International Travel Grants:
+DePaul Academic Initiatives Pool Grant: “Plant Matters,” 2017NSF International Travel Grants:

 “Science as Power,” 2016;